-The Meyer Sound MJF-212A monitor's
+The Meyer Sound MJF-212A monitor's phase-corrected

-the horizontal and vertical planes.
+and vertical planes.

 The Meyer Sound MJF-212A's high-frequency section comprises a 4-inch